ozayduman/spring-data-specification-builder/README.md

 * You can restrict, and open individual properties for query operations.
 * You can use the same property names for both client-side and server-side.
 * You can combine the dynamic query generation with your custom specifications.
-* Client-side decides to what operations will take place depending on the operands put in the `criteriaDTO`.
+* Client-side decides to what operations will take place depending on the operands put in the `criteriaDTO` or `pageRequestDTO`.
 On the client-side you can use the following operators:
   * equal to: `EQ`
   * not equal to: `NOT_EQ`
   * greater than: `GT`